Drug Use

 What is Cocaine?

-Cocaine, derived from coca plant leaves, is a euphoria-producing drug with a high potential for abuse.
+Cocaine, derived from the leaves of the coca plant commonly found in South America, is a euphoria-producing drug with a high potential for abuse.
 Although cocaine is rarely used in the healthcare industry in the United States as local anesthesia, it is most commonly available as a street drug.
 Cocaine, also known as blow, coke, or snow, is manufactured in illicit labs outside of the U.S. and is illegal, extremely dangerous, and can be deadly.

 The pure, crystalline white powder is often diluted or cut with other powders like cornstarch or talcum powder, dangerous chemicals like laundry detergent, and synthetic opioids, including fentanyl, to stretch the amount of product and increase profits for the drug dealers.
 The powder form of coke can be inhaled through the nose (snorting) or dissolved in water and injected into a vein.

-Cocaine is further processed and combined with baking soda to create rock crystals, referred to as crack cocaine.
+Cocaine is further processed and combined with baking soda to create rock crystals, referred to as crack cocaine or freebase.
 Crack is smoked using a glass pipe.

 How Cocaine Use Leads to Addiction